surlabs/moodle-qtype_stack/api/Readme.md

 # Minimal STACK API

-The purpose of the files in this directory are to provide a minimal and direct API to STACK questions.
+The purpose of the files in this directory are to provide a minimal and direct API to STACK questions, without any database support.

 This is to prove the functionality of including STACK questions in other interactive websites.